Digne-les-Bains: Site and location

 Digne-les-Bains is the capital of the Department of Alpes de Haute-Provence.
 Placed in the geographical centre of the Department, the commune is home to 17,400 inhabitants, making it one of the smaller prefectures of France by its population.
 The town centre is at 608 m altitude.

 Digne is a sprawling commune in the plain formed around the Bléone Valley, given that the terrain that surrounds it is very rugged.
 The old town is built on a hill between the Bléone and the torrent of the hot springs, but the town has gradually extended in the three directions of the valleys, especially downstream.
 Its geographical location is quite remarkable, given that it lies at the edge of the Prealps, on a thrust fault that bears its name.
 A part of the town is completely enclosed in the Bléone Valley, while the town extends widely, on a gentler relief, downstream.
 With the annexation of neighbouring towns, especially downstream, the town extends over 8 km in length.

 Neighbouring communes

 The communes surrounding Digne-les-Bains are La Robine-sur-Galabre, Le Brusquet, Marcoux, Archail, Tartonne, Clumanc, Chaudon-Norante, Châteauredon, Le Chaffaut-Saint-Jurson, Aiglun, Champtercier and Thoard.

 Climate

-Digne-les-Bains features a mid-latitude humid subtropical climate (Köppen climate classification: Cfa), with strong hot-summer humid continental climate (Dfa) and hot-summer mediterranean climate (Csa) influences.
+Digne-les-Bains features a mid-latitude humid subtropical climate (Köppen climate classification: Cfa), with mediterranean (Csa) and oceanic (Cfb) influences.
 Summers are hot and relatively dry, and winters are mildly cold and relatively wet, with air frosts being regular in the winter months.